Bhutan Tourism Facts

 The most important tourism centres are in the capital Thimpu, Paro’s western city, where the only international airport is located in the Kingdom.
 Taktsang, also called the “Tiger’s Nest,” is a monastery on a Cliffside overlooking the Paro Valley.
 This is an incredibly sacred temple to Buddhists.
 A Buddhist deity is housed in a cave in the Temple.
-It is believed this Deity introduced Buddhism to Bhutan, fasted for 90 days while fighting the demons that inhabited this valley to spread Buddhism.
+It is believed this Deity introduced Buddhism to Bhutan and fasted for 90 days while fighting the demons that inhabited this valley to spread Buddhism.
 This impressive Temple has stood for more than a millennia despite two fires (the repaired damages).
-Punakha Dzong (fort) is another essential site to visit.
+Punakha Dzong (fort) is another important site to visit.
 It is the second-largest Dzong in Bhutan and is still a significant ceremonial venue for the Royal family.
-For example, the current king’s coronation and the wedding took place here.
+For example, the current king’s coronation and wedding took place here.

 Druk Air, the National Carrier, and Bhutan Airlines (private airlines) operate flights in and out of Bhutan.